 Learn what actions NIH can take to address sexual harassment pre- and post-award.

 When an organization submits an application to NIH, their Authorized Organization Representative certifies that the organization will comply with all applicable policies, assurances and/or certifications referenced in the application.
-Some of these requirements involve the submission of a separate document to the appropriate federal office, including the civil rights assurance that must be submitted to the HHS Office for Civil Rights (OCR).
+Some of these requirements involve the submission of a separate document to the appropriate federal office, including the Assurance of Compliance that each organization must file with the HHS Office for Civil Rights (OCR).
 False certification that the required assurance is on file may render an applicant ineligible for award.
 If a grant is awarded on the basis of false or misrepresented information, or if a recipient does not comply with the terms and conditions of award including those related to the assurances and certifications, NIH may take any necessary and appropriate actions for noncompliance, which may affect the recipient’s future funding.

 Generally, NIH takes into consideration all individuals involved in the circumstances, such as patients, employees, trainees, and in some cases, those affected by harassment supported by NIH funding.